-The archaeological evidences at Chandraketugarh reveal that the represent region of Kolkata had been inhabited for over two millennia.
+It is said that the archaeological evidences at Chandraketugarh proves that the region of Kolkata had been inhabited for over two millennia.
 But the history of Kolkata, however documented from the beginning of the British rule in India, when the East India Company was merging its trade business in India in 1690.
-The three villages, in particular, kalikata, where the city is located, was incorporated by Job Charnok, the administrator of the Company and the history of Kolkata starts from this very time.
+The three villages, in particular, Kalikata, where the city is located, was incorporated by Job Charnok, the administrator of the Company and the history of Kolkata starts from this very time.
 According to some scholars, Kolkata was designated a special status with the establishment of the Fort William in 1698.

 The past history of Kolkata recounts the fact that the emergence of "Calcutta" as a country capital is not a sudden outcome.
 The British, with their solemn aim to establish a political hold in India, approached towards Calcutta.
 The Nawab of Bengal, Siraj-ud-daulah, found the British supremacy as an adverse threat to his sovereignty.
 Infuriated with the British when they provide refuge to one of Krishnaballav, who had embezzled money from Diwani of Dhaka, Siraj, invaded the British establishment and captured Cossimbazar and finally Calcutta, for which a period of short siege crept up on 20th June 1756 and the Governor and many other officials escaped down the Hooghly River.
 Later the Battle of Plassey ended the rule of Siraj and the establishment of British Government in India.